 Case Reports and Retrospective Studies

-Published case reports, including fatal cases, were identified in the literature for ERLEADA and SCARs.8-20 SCAR types included DRESS, acute generalized exanthematous pustulosis (AGEP), SJS, and/or TEN.
+Published case reports were identified in the literature for ERLEADA and SCARs, including fatal cases.8-22 SCAR types included SJS, TEN, DRESS, acute generalized exanthematous pustulosis (AGEP), and/or generalized bullous fixed drug eruptions (GBFDE).
 Dosage regimen, onset, concomitant medications, clinical characteristics, intervention/management, and/or outcomes are reported in the respective publications.

-Three separate retrospective studies in Japan reported ERLEADA-associated SCARs in patients with prostate cancer: one grade 5 TEN event, one case of AGEP, and one fatal case of TEN-related multiple organ failure.21-23
+Three retrospective studies in Japan reported ERLEADA-associated SCARs in patients with prostate cancer: one grade 5 TEN event, one case of AGEP, and one fatal case of TEN-related multiple organ failure.23-25

 Postmarketing Safety Databases

-In a published analysis of SJS and TEN data in the Russian National Pharmacovigilance database of spontaneous events from April 2019-December 2023, 1 (2.1%) elderly patient receiving ERLEADA had SJS/TEN.24
+In a published analysis of SJS and TEN data in the Russian National Pharmacovigilance database of spontaneous events from April 2019-December 2023, 1 (2.1%) elderly patient receiving ERLEADA had SJS/TEN.26

 Literature Search